-Thanks to Grandma's homemade coconut cake recipes, you can bake moist, delicious layer cakes, pound cakes, jelly cakes, and loafs that you'll be proud to serve to company.
+Thanks to Grandma's old fashioned coconut cake recipes, you can bake moist, delicious layer cakes, pound cakes, jelly cakes, and loafs that you'll be proud to serve to company.

 Mom's Recipe Scrapbook (c.1920s)